Two birthday girls hit the century mark

 Helen has lived here at Mid Valley Manor in Blakely for about a decade.
 When she first contracted the virus back in May, family members tell us she never lost her good spirit during her time in quarantine, and all she wanted was to make it to her 100th birthday.

 "We were nervous.
-We prayed, we asked everyone else that we know to keep her in their prayers and God carried her through," said Richard Visneski, Helen's grandson.
+We prayed, we asked everyone else that we know to keep her in their prayers, and God carried her through," said Richard Visneski, Helen's grandson.

 Helen's friends and family members think it's her good heart that's the secret to living to 100.